pumnea/exercism-go/party-robot/README.md

 Once there was an eccentric programmer living in a strange house with barred windows.
 One day he accepted a job from an online job board to build a party robot.
 The robot is supposed to greet people and help them to their seats.
-The first edition was very technical and showed the programmer's lack of human interaction.
+The first edition was very technical and showed the programmer'msg lack of human interaction.
 Some of which also made it into the next edition.

 ## 1. Welcome a new guest to the party